sascristian/HeyberryAI/README.md

 # THERE BE DRAGONS

 everything can break anytime!
-things designed for mycroft may not work with jarbas! some things designed for jarbas wont work in mycroft! support for this branch is limited to me alone, folks from mycroft community may not be able to help
+things designed for mycroft may not work with HeyBerry and Jarbas! some things designed for Jarbas and HeyBerry wont work in ycroft! support for this branch is limited to me alone, folks from mycroft community may not be able to help